MartinTaus/Access/README.md

             strTemp = Dir
         Loop

-        'Call RecursiveDir for each subfolder in colFolders For Each vFolderName In colFolders
+        'Call RecursiveDir for each subfolder in colFolders' For Each vFolderName In colFolders
             Call RecursiveDir(colFiles, strFolder & vFolderName, strFileSpec, True) Next vFolderName